Package 'NPCDTools'

 entry.wise

-The entry-wise recovery rate
+The entry-wise agreement rate

 item.wise

-The item-wise recovery rate
+The item-wise agreement rate

 Description